kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

     id:     5a0bbe74-ce42-4f49-813d-7c434af65aad
     health: HEALTH_WARN
             clock skew detected on mon.c

   services:
     mon: 3 daemons, quorum a,b,c (age 3m)
     mgr: a(active, since 2m)
     osd: 4 osds: 4 up (since 105s), 4 in (since 105s)

   data:
     pools:   0 pools, 0 pgs
     objects: 0 objects, 0 B
     usage:   4.0 GiB used, 72 GiB / 76 GiB avail
     pgs:
 ```

-> NOTE: In this example, the health value is HEALTH_WARN because there is a clock skew between the monitor in node c and the rest of the cluster.
-If this is your case, go to the troubleshooting point at the end of the blogpost to find out how to solve this issue and get a HEALTH_OK.
+> NOTE: In this example, the health value is `HEALTH_WARN` because there is a clock skew between the monitor in node c and the rest of the cluster.
+If this is your case, go to the troubleshooting point at the end of the blogpost to find out how to solve this issue and get a `HEALTH_OK`.

 Next, some other resources need to be created.
 First, the block pool that defines the name (and specification) of the RBD pool that will be used for creating persistent volumes, in this case, is called `replicapool`:

 ## Configuring the CephBlockPool and the Kubernetes StorageClass for using Ceph hosting the Virtual Machines

 The `cephblockpool.yml` is based in the `pool.yml`, you can check that file in the same directory to learn about the details of each parameter:

 ```sh
 [root@kv-master-00 ~]# cat pool.yml
 ```

 ```yaml
 #################################################################################################################
 # Create a Ceph pool with settings for replication in production environments.
 A minimum of 3 OSDs on